Parliament of India

 Legislative Process — Ordinary Bills, Money Bills, Financial Bills

-Ordinary Bills can be introduced in either House by a minister or private member.
-They require simple majority in both Houses.
-If there is a disagreement between the two Houses, the President can summon a Joint Sitting under Article 108 — presided over by the Speaker, decided by a majority of total members present and voting.
-Only 3 joint sittings have occurred: Dowry Prohibition Bill (1961), Banking Service Commission (Repeal) Bill (1978), Prevention of Terrorism Bill (2002).
-Money Bills (Art 110) can only be introduced in Lok Sabha with the President's prior recommendation.
-Art 110 defines a Money Bill as dealing exclusively with: imposition/regulation of taxes, borrowing by the Government, Consolidated Fund/Contingency Fund, appropriation of money, expenditure charged on CFI, or related incidental matters.
-Rajya Sabha can only suggest amendments within 14 days; LS may or may not accept.
-No joint sitting for Money Bills.
-The Speaker certifies a Money Bill — this certification is final.
-Financial Bills are of two types: Category I (Art 117(1)) — contain matters listed in Art 110 plus other matters (introduced only in LS with President's recommendation; passed like ordinary bills with joint sitting possible); Category II (Art 117(3)) — contain provisions involving expenditure from CFI but not exclusively Money Bill matters (can be introduced in either House; no Presidential recommendation for introduction but recommendation needed for consideration).
-Constitutional Amendment Bills (Art 368) can be introduced in either House without President's recommendation.
-They require special majority (2/3 of members present and voting AND majority of total membership of each House).
-No joint sitting is possible.
-Certain amendments (affecting federal structure) also require ratification by at least half the state legislatures.
+Ordinary Bills can originate in either House and need simple majority in both.
+When the Houses disagree, the President can summon a Joint Sitting under Art 108, presided over by the Speaker and decided by majority of members present and voting.
+Only 3 joint sittings have occurred: Dowry Prohibition Bill (1961), Banking Service Commission (Repeal) Bill (1978), and Prevention of Terrorism Bill (2002).
+Money Bills under Art 110 can only originate in Lok Sabha with the President's prior recommendation.
+Art 110 confines Money Bills to taxation, government borrowing, Consolidated Fund/Contingency Fund, appropriation of money, and CFI-charged expenditure.
+RS can only suggest amendments within 14 days; LS may ignore them entirely.
+No joint sitting applies to Money Bills.
+The Speaker's certification is final.
+Financial Bills split into two categories.
+Category I (Art 117(1)) mixes Art 110 matters with other provisions; introduced only in LS with Presidential recommendation; passed like ordinary bills with joint sitting possible.
+Category II (Art 117(3)) involves CFI expenditure but does not qualify as a Money Bill; introduced in either House; needs Presidential recommendation for consideration, not introduction.
+Constitutional Amendment Bills under Art 368 can start in either House without Presidential recommendation.
+They require a special majority: 2/3 of members present and voting AND majority of total membership of each House.
+No joint sitting applies.
+Amendments affecting the federal structure also need ratification by at least half the state legislatures.

 Types of Majorities in Parliament

-Understanding different types of majorities is crucial for competitive exams.
-Simple Majority: majority of members present and voting — used for passing ordinary bills, no-confidence motions, adjournment motions.
-Absolute Majority: majority of the total membership of the House (irrespective of vacancies or absentees) — e.g., more than 50% of 545 = 273+ in LS.
-Not frequently used; relevant in certain procedural contexts.
-Effective Majority: majority of the effective strength (total membership minus vacancies) — used for removing the VP, Deputy Speaker, Deputy Chairman.
-Special Majority under Art 368: a majority of the total membership of each House AND a majority of not less than 2/3 of the members present and voting — used for most constitutional amendments.
-Special Majority under Art 368 + State Ratification: the special majority of Art 368 plus ratification by the legislatures of not less than half of the states by simple resolutions — required for amendments affecting: election of the President, extent of executive power of the Union and states, SC and HC provisions, distribution of legislative powers between Centre and states, representation of states in Parliament, Art 368 itself, and any list in the Seventh Schedule.
-Simple Majority of Parliament (not of each House separately): used for admission of new states (Art 2), formation of new states (Art 3), creation/abolition of state Legislative Councils (Art 169).
+Simple Majority: majority of members present and voting.
+Applies to ordinary bills, no-confidence motions, and adjournment motions.
+Absolute Majority: majority of total House membership regardless of vacancies or absences (e.g., 273+ in a 545-seat LS).
+Rarely used but surfaces in specific procedural contexts.
+Effective Majority: majority of total membership minus vacancies.
+Applies to removing the VP, Deputy Speaker, and Deputy Chairman.
+Special Majority under Art 368: majority of total membership of each House AND at least 2/3 of members present and voting.
+Covers most constitutional amendments.
+Special Majority + State Ratification: Art 368 special majority plus ratification by legislatures of at least half the states through simple resolutions.
+Required for amendments affecting the President's election, Union and state executive power, SC and HC provisions, Centre-state legislative power distribution, state representation in Parliament, Art 368 itself, and the Seventh Schedule.
+Simple Majority of Parliament (not each House separately): applies to admission of new states (Art 2), formation of new states (Art 3), and creation or abolition of state Legislative Councils (Art 169).

 Question Hour, Zero Hour, and Parliamentary Devices